Wesley16838/frontend_interview/Behavior_Question/Interest.md

 # What are your hobbies / interests?

+1. Scuba Diving
+2. Indoor Climbing
+3. Working out
+4. Solo traveling
+5. Learning